tayoky/stanix/miscellaneous/ports.md

 ---
 title: ports
 ---
-installing ports is simple
+Installing ports is simple.
-when you clone the stanix repo you get a ports folder
-just go into it and use build and install to install all ports you want
+When you clone the stanix repo you get a ports folder, once stanix is built just go into it and use build and install to install all ports you want.
 ```sh
 ./build.sh XXX
 ./install.sh XXX
 ```
+where XXX is the name of the port.
-just rebuild the initrd and the disk image (using `make iso` or `make hdd`)  and you're done !
+Rebuild the initrd and the disk image (using `make iso` or `make hdd`) and you're done !

-see [here](../packages) for a list of all the availables packages and ports
+See [here](../packages) for a list of all the availables packages and ports.